hoooowsh/LifeRec-Categories/README.md

 #### Setup SSH
 1. generate SSH credential files on local machine
-2. Copy/paster the credential to Github
+2. Copy/paste the credential to Github

+#### MongoDB set up
+- Public IP (Ex: Library) cannot connect to MongoDB even MongoDB is open for all IP addresses